clMathLibraries/clBLAS/README.md

 Please refer to and read the [Contributing](CONTRIBUTING.md) document for guidelines on how to contribute code to this open source project

 ## License
-The source for clFFT is licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0 )
+The source for clBLAS is licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0 )

 ## Example
 The simple example below shows how to use clBLAS to compute an OpenCL accelerated SGEMM